Xilinx/VMC_Help/AIE/FIR_Asymmetric/README.md

 #### Number of cascade stages
 Determines the number of AI Engine processors to split the operation over.
 This allows resources to be traded for higher throughput.
-The value must be in the range 1 to 9.

 ### Examples
 [AI Engine FIR Assymetric](https://github.com/Xilinx/Vitis_Model_Composer/tree/HEAD/Examples/AIENGINE/DSPlib/fir)